lorpac/building-network/README.md

 ```
 R -e "shiny::runApp('~/buildings_network_app/app.R')"
 ```
-(substitute `~/buildings_network_app/` with your path to the app, if you haven't cloned `buildings_network_app` to your `home/` folder).
+(substitute `~/building-network_app/` with your path to the app, if you haven't cloned `building-network` to your `home/` folder).

 ####  1.5.2. <a name='CreateyourBuildingNetwork'></a>Create your Building Network
 -  You can give your job a name using the **Job name** field.
 The default job name is *BuildingsNetwork*.
 - Move the blue square in the map to select the area of interest and click the button **Run**.
 Alternatively, you can directly insert the geographical coordinates of the center of your are of interest in the (Latitude, Longitude) boxes and click the button **Run**.
 It is also possible to search for places by clicking on the magnifying glass icon in the map.

-The area used for the creation of the Buildings Network is a 2km x 2km square.
+The area used for the creation of the Building Network is a 2km x 2km square.

 ####  1.5.3. <a name='Retrievetheresults'></a>Retrieve the results

-- If **Save results** is checked before running the analysis (that's the default behavior), you will find a copy of the produced pictures (buildings footprint, merged buildings, Buildings Network, colored network), together with a text file containing the values of the input coordinates (center of the square area), in a subdirectory of the  `results/` folder, named from the job name and the day and time at which the analysis was run.
+- If **Save results** is checked before running the analysis (that's the default behavior), you will find a copy of the produced pictures (buildings footprint, merged buildings, Building Network, colored network), together with a text file containing the values of the input coordinates (center of the square area), in a subdirectory of the  `results/` folder, named from the job name and the day and time at which the analysis was run.
 - You can also download the results by clicking on **Download** once the calculation has finished.